Find out how much of this scent to use

 Spiced Mahogany: This deep, rich woody scent has notes of Italian Bergamot, Apple Wood and Tonka Bean to round out the darker, more sensuous Patchouli, Cedarwood, and Oakmoss.
 To keep this fragrance from smelling like a freshly cut wood floor, we've added spices of Cardamom, Vanilla Bourbon and allspice.
-Because of the Vanilla, this fragrance will discolor your soap but the resulting fragrance is one of sophistication and verve.
+This scent is one of sophistication and verve.

 Vanilla Content: 5%

 I read mo st reviews, so i was excited about having a nice manly scent...well out the bottle....it smells like a grown man ....mature man....so i,m like okay.
 My mistake i believe was my soap base....it had mango, shea, cocoa butter...i dont think all those mix well together...it smelled bad....so i will be trying with a plain soap base....and hope that was the issue...